 Eric is the managing partner of Startup Caucus, an investment fund and startup accelerator for Republican campaign technology.
 He also teaches and trains candidates and their campaign teams how to win online through BestPracticeDigital.com.

 Eric writes the popular LearnTestOptimize.com newsletter and blog – a must read for professionals working at the intersection of technology, marketing, and politics.
-Named Campaigns & Election’s “Digital Influencer of the Year” and a Harvard Ash Center Technology & Democracy Fellow, he’s frequently interviewed by the media about campaigns and technology.
+Named Campaigns & Election’s “Digital Influencer of the Year” and a Harvard Ash Center Technology & Democracy Fellow, he’s frequently interviewed by the media about campaigns and technology and regularly speaks domestically and internationally about the digital transformation of politics.

 He’s a proud graduate of the University of the South in Sewanee, Tennessee and the Texas Academy of Mathematics and Science at the University of North Texas.